tobrega/Tobrega-Products/journal.md

 Brenton Hershner

-API Specifications
+## API Specifications
-Which api did you choose?
+### Which api did you choose?
 Why?

-Product.
+- Product.
 We decided on Group 3’s FEC app before selecting our api’s.
 Tony did the Product Detail Module for Group 3 so he couldn’t do the Product api.
 Gabe was interested in Q&A over

-Product and I didn’t have a strong preference, so took it.

-What will you have to do to recreate this api?
+### What will you have to do to recreate this api?

-Implement a relational database to access and deliver the data.
+- Implement a relational database to access and deliver the data.

-Find ways to scale the deployment and make the api as performant as possible.
+### Find ways to scale the deployment and make the api as performant as possible.

-What is it’s main functionality or purpose?
+### What is it’s main functionality or purpose?

-Deliver the results of a query to the product endpoint
+- Deliver the results of a query to the product endpoint

-What are important design/styles to create for the user experience?
+### What are important design/styles to create for the user experience?

-Very fast and efficient code.
+- Very fast and efficient code.
 Scalable infrastructure.

-Optimizing Performance
+### Performance notes

-What can be optimized?
-What are the trade-offs?

-[TODO]

-Performance notes.
-What did you try?
-What is the difference in performance?
-Does the page load faster or create a better user experience?
+- What did you try? // Todo
+- What is the difference in performance? // Todo
+- Does the page load faster or create a better user experience? // Todo

-[TODO]

-Other Notes
+## Other Notes

-[TODO]

 Error Messages / Resources / New Techniques you learned, etc.

 ## Template or suggested daily topics: